-Romantic things to do in Tagaytay
+6 romantic things to do in Tagaytay

-In a country accustomed to humid tropical figures in the 30s, the temperature in Tagaytay are a welcome change.
+In a country accustomed to humid tropical figures in the mid-30s, the temperature in Tagaytay is a welcome change.

 Offering picturesque views, romantic landscapes and a designated picnic area, it’s hard not to feel the romance here.

 How to get to Tagaytay from Manila

 It’s not too far to travel by car (1.5 hours), and also gives a much-needed break from the city.

 The very romantic Taal Volcano and lake

-Taal Volcano Island
+1. Visit Taal Volcano Island

 We visited in November, and met hardly anyone there.
 Saying that, having the view of Taal Volcano and lake to yourself is possible, as is taking uninterrupted photos.

 There are several tour companies and packages selling guided hikes, but be sure to do your research before booking.